isomerpages/nlb-biblioasia/_jan-to-mar-2022/Siti  Radhiah’s Cookbooks for the Modern Malay Woman.md

 #### **NOTES**

-[^1]:  Her name has also been spelled “Radiah” and “Radziah”, and her father’s name has also been spelled “Salleh”.
+[^1]:  Siti Radhiah Mohamed Saleh was the only cookbook author based in Singapore between 1921 and 1949.
+She was mentioned in a catalogue compiled by Md.
+Sidin Ahmad Ishak for his dissertation.
+See Md.
+Sidin Ahmad Ishak, “Malay Book Publishing and Printing in Malaya and Singapore 1807–1949,” vol. 2, PhD.
+Diss., (University of Stirling, 1992), http://hdl.handle.net/1893/31182.
+Her name has also been spelled “Radiah” and “Radziah”, and her father’s name has also been spelled “Salleh”.
 For this essay, I have used the spelling “Radhiah” and “Saleh” from Siti Haida Harun’s cookbook.

 [^2]: According to Christopher Tan, food writer and author of *The Way of Kueh* (2019), the word *kueh* or *kuih* refers to a diverse variety of sweet and savoury foods and snacks. *Kuih* is the formal spelling used in Malay today.
 I have used this spelling to replace all instances of *kueh* mentioned in the materials consulted for this essay, including Siti Radhiah’s cookbooks.
 See Christopher Tan, “[*The Way of Kueh: Savouring & Saving Singapore's Heritage Desserts*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203962932),” (Singapore: National Heritage Board, 2019), 2.
 (From National Library, Singapore, Call no. RSING 641.595957 TAN)